-In 2017, his wife Gena O’Kelly developed a strange illness and after getting multiple MRI scans it later came out as gadolinium poisoning.
-Norris decided to leave his acting career behind to look after O’Kelly while raising awareness of the potential side effects of gadolinium.
-This is a great example.
+In 2017, his wife Gena O’Kelly developed a strange illness and after getting multiple MRI scans it was revealed to be gadolinium poisoning.
+Norris decided to leave his acting career behind to look after her while raising awareness of the potential side effects of gadolinium.

 5 Surprising Facts

 In 1990, Norris invented his own martial arts style based on his Tang Soo Do training in Korea, formerly known as “Chun Kuk Do.”

 Norris and Lee met in 1968 at a Karate Tournament they even trained together for two years in Norris’ backyard.

 Norris has revealed that he didn't meet her until she was 26.

 It was Bruce Lee who encouraged Norris to start acting, which ultimately led to his acting career.